Shakir Bell: 2016

 Bell opened the season as the Eskimos second running back on the depth chart, behind starter Jon White.
 Following an injury to White, Bell became the starter in late August.
 In his first game as the starter Bell was named CFL Player of the Week following the Eskimos' victory over the Saskatchewan Roughriders.
 Bell recorded 18 carries for 138 yards and added four receptions for 32 yards and one touchdown (170 yards all-purpose).
 Bell became the first Eskimos running back with at least 20 carries in a game since Hugh Charles did it in July 2012.
 Bell suffered an injury in practice in late September, which would cause him to miss all but the last game of the season.
 Bell finished the season with 68 carries for 425 yards and 1 rushing touchdown in only 4 games.

 Set to become a free agent in February 2017 Bell had a workout with the New England Patriots (NFL) on December 14, 2016.
 Bell was not resigned by the Eskimos prior to February 14 and thus became a free agent.

 Ottawa Redblacks

 Bell signed with the Ottawa Redblacks (CFL) in early May 2017.
 After fumbling twice in the Redblacks second pre-season game Bell was released by the team as they trimmed their roster down for the start of the season.

 Saskatchewan Roughriders

-Bell signed with the Saskatchewan Roughriders on November 1.
-2017.
+Bell signed with the Saskatchewan Roughriders on November 1, 2017.
+However, he was placed on the injured list on November 3 and never dressed in a game for the Roughriders.
+On February 1, 2018, he was released by the Roughriders, along with running back Kienan LaFrance.